owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ## Property: Clip Occurence

-Slightly more complicated than the duration equality property, the clip occurence property checks that all clips from the hierarchical timeline, and no other clips, occur within the flat timeline.
+Slightly more complicated than the duration equality property, the clip occurrence property checks that all clips from the hierarchical timeline, and no other clips, occur within the flat timeline.
 As discussed in the introduction on timeline flattening, implicit gaps get converted to explicit gaps and thereby add more gaps, but no